How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 - Incorporator’s signature

-For expert guidance through this process, consider working with Labyrinth’s incorporation specialists to ensure your filing meets all state requirements.
+For expert guidance through this process, consider working with Labyrinth, Inc. to ensure your filing meets all state requirements.
 We manage everything—drafting documents, preparing forms, and responding to state correspondence during the formation process.
 We even offer state-specific drop-off service for faster processing, ensuring your documents are hand-delivered to the appropriate state office when this option is available.

 Get an EIN Number

 After incorporation, obtaining an Employer Identification Number (EIN) becomes essential.
-This unique nine-digit identifier serves as your nonprofit’s federal tax ID, as explained in IRS guidance on obtaining an Employer Identification Number.
+This unique nine-digit identifier serves as your nonprofit’s federal tax ID, according to the IRS guidance on obtaining an EIN.
 You can apply for an EIN through various methods:

 - Online (immediate processing)